-If you are studying a declared qualification you can count the modules that you study and are awarded credit for towards this qualification.
+If you have registered on an undergraduate qualification or declared a postgraduate qualification, you can count the modules that you study and are awarded credit for towards this qualification.
 Credit from standalone modules will not be counted for qualification purposes unless you have told us that you want this module to be counted in your qualification.